 The result?
 You’ll trim days off your process and beat the competition to the punch.

 That’s great for candidates.
 But what about you?
-When onboarding is efficient, organizations save money by reducing time spent on administrative tasks.
+When onboarding is efficient, organisations save money by reducing time spent on administrative tasks.
 Just ask Novant Health, which sped up onboarding by 9% and saves $300,000 per year as a result.

 [Looking for more onboarding tips and tricks?
 See How successful onboarding kickstarts employee engagement and retention.]